UB-Mannheim/sci-work-course/doc/faq.md

 after trying to view your pdf file with Acrobat, adjust the output profile settings, see how to  [configure PDF Viewer in the Windows installation guide](https://github.com/UB-Mannheim/sci-work-course/blob/master/doc/install-windows.md#configure-pdf-viewer-optional)

+## Configure Sumatra PDF with TexnicCenter

+Have a look at https://pic-projekte.de/blog/sumatra-pdf-mit-texniccenter/ and  https://tex.stackexchange.com/questions/116981/how-to-configure-texniccenter-2-0-with-sumatra-2013-2016-version

 ## Texmaker gives "command not found" errors

 Set up the absolute paths to the tools.